inaghnane/ClassTrack/README.md

 📚 Academic Context

-This project was developed as part of the Distributed Systems module.
-The main pedagogical goal was to:
+ClassTrack was developed as part of the Distributed Systems module.
+The main pedagogical objectives were to:

 Understand service-oriented architectures